chaklam-silpasuwanchai/Deploy-ML-Production/README.md

+In this tutorial, you will be learning a full stack of machine learning applications

+- FastAPI
+- Docker
+- Heroku
+- Github actions
+- Prometheus
+- Grafana
+- Wandb

 ## Part 1: Deployment: Fast API + Docker

 Once we developed our ML model, we have to make it accessible by the public or at least the applications that require the prediction results.